-Comments / Questions received on this TIP: .
-97 Appendix H: Amendments/Adjustments/Administrative Modifications .
-98
+Appendix F: Operation and Maintenance Charts 99 Appendix G: Comments on Public Draft 107 Comments / Questions received on this TIP: 108 Appendix H: Amendments/Adjustments/Administrative Modifications 112

 Chapter 1: Transportation Planning Process

 Decisions about how to spend transportation funds in a metropolitan area are guided by information and ideas from a broad group of people, including elected officials, municipal planners and engineers, transportation advocates, other advocates, and other interested persons.
 Metropolitan Planning Organizations (MPOs) are the bodies responsible for providing a forum for this decision-making process.